Selection and the Distribution of Female Hourly Wages in the U.S

 Moreover, these individuals are less likely to incur periods of unemployment.
-However, at the 10th and 25th percentiles the selection effects seem economically important.\footnote{ \ The confidence intervals for these selection effects are presented in Figure~\ref{CI}.
-They indicate that for several time periods selection effects are statistically significantly different from zero.} At the 10th percentile in 2016 the selection effect contribution is 2.2~percent, while the total wage change is between 8 and 9~percent.
-Thus the female wage was lowered by 2~percent due to the increased participation of females.
-This is consistent with the finding by MR of \textquotedblleft positive selection" for the 1990s.
-We also find a similar relationship for the late 1970s and 1980s.
-Our results generally suggest a positive relationship between the control variable $V$ and wages at the bottom of the distribution.
-This implies that those with the highest number of working hours, after conditioning on their observable characteristics, had the highest wages.
-The trends implied by our results suggest that selection becomes more important as we move further down the female wage distribution.
-This is similar to the findings of AB which studies the evolution of female wages in the British labor market for the period 1978 to 2000.
+Lower down the wage distribution there is evidence of small negative changes in selection during some years in our sample.
+At D1 and Q1 the selection effects are negative and economically important.
+The confidence intervals for these selection effects are presented in Figure~\ref {CI}.
+They indicate that for several time periods selection effects are statistically significantly different from zero.
+At D1 the total real wage increase is less than 10\% for the majority of the sample period and the negative selection effect is frequently of the order of around 3\%.